Skip to main content

 Our history

-We have been operating as auditors and consultants on the market for more than 130 years.
-Our roots date back to the 19th century and the founding of the German-American Trust Company in 1890.
+We have been active on the market as auditors and consultants for more than 130 years.
+Our roots go back to the 19th century with the founding of the Deutsch-Amerikanische Treuhandgesellschaft in 1890.

-Our founders – without them and their entrepreneurial spirit, it would be just four letters
+Our founders - without them and their entrepreneurial spirit, it would only be four letters

-Our company name, KPMG, is composed of the initials of the founding members:
+Our company name KPMG is made up of the initials of the founding members:

 • K for Klynveld